MatchCake/MatchCake/README.md

 ### Last unstable version
-To install the last unstable version, you can install it by downloading the last version of the .whl file and following the instructions above.
+To install the latest unstable version, download the latest version of the .whl file and follow the instructions above.